8 SEO keyword research and targeting strategies to supercharge growth

 Modus

-It’s been widely proven that organic traffic, largely through search engine optimization (SEO), converts at a significantly higher rate than other traffic sources.
+While the future of search in the age of generative AI is up for debate, it's still widely proven that organic traffic, largely through search engine optimization (SEO), converts at a significantly higher rate than other traffic sources.
 This is not to say that other traffic sources, like paid SEM and native advertising aren’t critical to an overall digital growth strategy, but organic results can garner more trust, more clicks, and ultimately more revenue over time.

 So, one of the worst things you can do when it comes to your SEO strategy — besides not having one — is to “set it and forget it.”
 Too often, businesses do the upfront work to define an SEO strategy and research keywords for their site, and then never revisit them.